hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 ## Application dependencies

-The `issue.js` application is written in JavaScript and designed to run in the node.js environment that is established in each peer's `papercontract` container as it starts.
+The `issue.js` application is written in JavaScript and designed to run in the node.js environment that acts as a client to the PaperNet network.
 As is common practice, MagnetoCorp's application is built on many external node packages -- to improve quality and speed of development.
 Consider how `issue.js` includes the `js-yaml` [package](https://www.npmjs.com/package/js-yaml) to process the YAML gateway